CRG-CNAG/submit_request/README.md

 <img src="frontpage.png" width="800"/>

-You will be prompted to a registration form:
+You will be prompted to a registration form where you request to access to the services of one or more facilities.

 <img src="registration_form.png" width="800"/>